-- The installation subsections that follow discuss Oracle Database and ODAC 11.2 versions generically, but note that the minimum version providing TimesTen support is ODP.NET 11.2.0.2.0. - To use ODP.NET with TimesTen, ODP.NET should be installed on the same system as TimesTen Data Manager or TimesTen Client, and a TimesTen DSN must be configured.
-Refer to Oracle TimesTen In-Memory Database Installation Guide and Oracle TimesTen In-Memory Database Operations Guide for information about performing these steps. - It is recommended, but not required (unless otherwise noted), to remove any previous versions of ODP.NET before installing a new version. - After you have completed the installation steps, the location of ODP.NET binaries varies depending on your type of Oracle installation and version of .NET.
+- The installation subsections that follow discuss Oracle Database and ODAC 11.2 versions generically, but note that the minimum version providing any TimesTen support (for TimesTen 11.2.1 releases) is ODP.NET 11.2.0.2.0.
+And the minimum version supporting TimesTen 11.2.2 releases is ODP.NET 11.2.0.3.0. - To use ODP.NET with TimesTen, ODP.NET should be installed on the same system as TimesTen Data Manager or TimesTen Client.
+See "TimesTen installation" in Oracle TimesTen In-Memory Database Installation Guide for installation information.
+In addition, a TimesTen DSN must be configured.
+Refer to "Specifying Data Source Names to identify TimesTen databases" in Oracle TimesTen In-Memory Database Operations Guide for information about setting up a DSN. - It is recommended, but not required (unless otherwise noted), to remove any previous versions of ODP.NET before installing a new version. - After you have completed the installation steps, the location of ODP.NET binaries varies depending on your type of Oracle product installation and version of .NET.
 Consult Oracle Data Provider for .NET Developer's Guide and the ODP.NET README file for information.